AKA Tim Payunka, Payungu, Puyungku, Pyungu, Japangardi, Tjapangati

 Despite all of the results above, most collectors identify Timmy Payungka with his late career paintings in which the iconography has been discarded in favour of his immediately recongisable interlocking key design, seemingly derived from the patterning on men’s ceremonial story boards.
 Although usually in black and white, the artist also created them in a variety of formulaic duo-tonal formats during the mid to late 1990s.
 The most successful of these has been a work created in 1997 for Papunya Tula.
 Kangaroo and Fire Dreaming, sold in Sotheby's June 2002 sale (Lot 189) for $31,050.
 It should be a salutary reminder to collectors that this price is more than four times higher than his next best result for a 1990s painting.

-Of the 116 works by this artist at auction to date only 24 have sold for more than $5,000 while 43 have sold for less, and 49 have failed to find a buyer.
-By far and away his best year on the secondary market was 1999 when six works were offered and all six sold for a total of $90,825 but as the years have passed since his death in 2000 his results have progressively declined.
-And, as the number of failures have increased, the number of works offered for sale has decreased.
 In 2004 no less than 24 works were offered of which 15 went unsold.
 Not surprising then, that in 2007 only two works were offered for sale amongst all of the auction houses taking Aboriginal art in that year.
 2008 was not much better.
 Although the number of works on offer increased to eight, only four sold for a total of just $22,429 despite the fact that one very nice 1973 board work, Big Rain Story, snuck in to the artists top ten results at ninth place when sold for $10,800 at Sotheby’s in October (Lot 84).
 However, when quality works appear they fetch respectable prices.
 In 2010 the early 1971 board, Men's Traveling Dreaming, sold for $23,900 at Mossgreen Auctions, making a new sixth place record.
 The artists best year other than 1999 was 2013 when the only two works offered for sale both entered his top 10 results.
 Created in 1971 and 1972 respectively they appeared in the Sotheby's sale of works from the collection of Melbourne dealer Beverly Knight.
 They fetched $67,100 and $36,600 and achieved the artist's 2nd and 4th highest results ever.
+Since then only underwhelming and generic works from his later years have appeared at auction, with about half of the works on offer selling for an average price $1,164.

 However from the early 1980’s onward Timmy increasingly removed representational motifs from his paintings and became more focused on Pintupi male conventions akin to formal abstraction.
 He used repeated patterning to build a palpable sense of intensity, augmented by contrasting areas of dotted colour and experimentation with tonal arrangements.
 These late career paintings, characterized by reductive designs in which the repetition of geometric keyed elements concentrates the visual power in referencing the sacred realm, assert Timmy’s ceremonial authority.